 Babia Góra to Mountain range w Western Beskids.
-Nthe highest peak, Diablak, ma 1723 m high altitude and it is the highest peak of the whole Western Beskids.
-Babia Góra is counted to The Crown of the Polish Mountains and from the 19th century is called the Queen of the Beskids.
+Nthe highest peak, Diablak, ma 1723 m above sea level and it is the highest peak of the entire Western Beskids.
+Babia Góra belongs to Crown of the Polish Mountains and since the nineteenth century has been called the Queen of the Beskids.

 Looking for a luxury hotel from the Lesser Poland Voivodeship?
 Check our offer

--kit of stones strewn in front of the cottage by a woman - a giant
+-buy of stones poured out in front of the cottage by a grandmother - a giantess

--the bush of the highwayman who was petrified of grief at the sight of the dead beloved
+-the robber's mistress, who became petrified with grief at the sight of the killed beloved

-- in the caves under this mountain the robbers hid their branes
+-in the caves under this mountain, the robbers hid their captives

 - the type of cake

 The Babia Góra massif stretches from the Northern Jałowiecka Pass to the Krowiarki Pass.
 Two tops stand out in the massif: Diablak (1723 m npm) and Little Babia Góra (1517 m above sea level).

 Babia Góra was uplifted at the same time as the Beskids, i.e. Paleogene (about 50 to 20 million years ago).
 The Babia Góra Massif is built of sandstone and shale flysch divided into the sub-Magura (sandstones, shales and marls) and Magura (sandstones) layers.
 Numerous fossils have been discovered in the rocks of Babia Góra.

 There are landslide lakes in the Babia Góra massif, and the top parts are covered with quite large rock debris.